-&lt;sup>14 Zider (1998) argues that one of the greatest myths of venture capital is that it invests in good people with good ideas.
-Zider (1998) observes that "The reality is that they invest in good industries - that is, industries that are more competitively forgiving than the market as a whole.
+14 Zider (1998) argues that one of the greatest myths of venture capital is that it invests in good people with good ideas.
+Zider (1998) observes that 'The reality is that they invest in good industries - that is, industries that are more competitively forgiving than the market as a whole.
 In effect, venture capitalists focus on the middle part of the classic industry S-curve.
-They avoid both the early stages, when technologies are uncertain and market needs are unknown, and the later stages, when competitive shakeouts and consolidations are inevitable and growth rates slow dramatically."
+They avoid both the early stages, when technologies are uncertain and market needs are unknown, and the later stages, when competitive shakeouts and consolidations are inevitable and growth rates slow dramatically'.
 This focus on investing in industries rather than people is quite relevant to this surge of interest in dot-com companies.

-companies, companies attract like companies and people, but they only attract them because there is capital here.
-It all revolves around capital."
+The one reason and one reason only that there are so many companies out here is because this is where the capital is.
+It allows you to move fast which is key since Internet time is seven times as fast as any other kind.
+Capital attracts companies, companies attract like companies and people, but they only attract them because there is capital here.
+It all revolves around capital.

 While interview subjects also listed a number of other challenges such as recruiting management and other skilled workers, creating a marketing plan, and courting customers, these issues were often perceived as closely tied to a company's financial situation.
-As the founder of a Silicon Valley business-to-business company remarks, "I'm saying that relative to the challenge of how to find the people to fuel the company, the technical challenges, the sales challenges were not as great.
+As the founder of a Silicon Valley business-to-business company remarks

+I'm saying that relative to the challenge of how to find the people to fuel the company, the technical challenges, the sales challenges were not as great.
 If you have enough sales people you can make enough sales, if you have enough engineers you can build stuff.
 If you have no money, you can't have enough engineers.
-It's hard, especially in a game where time is everything...and time is everything in the Internet space.
-The sooner you get funded, the faster you can hire resources, the faster you can get a solution to market and the faster you can create distance between you and the next company, which is what the race is all about."
+It's hard, especially in a game where time is everything... and time is everything in the Internet space.
+The sooner you get funded, the faster you can hire resources, the faster you can get a solution to market and the faster you can create distance between you and the next company, which is what the race is all about.

-In addition to obtaining it, entrepreneurs were also concerned about the source of their capital and distinguish between "smart money" and "dumb money".
+In addition to obtaining it, entrepreneurs were also concerned about the source of their capital and distinguish between 'smart money' and 'dumb money'.
 Smart money comes from people, generally venture capitalists or well-connected angel investors, who have an expertise in a particular sector or technology and have connections and networks to other companies who are potential customers, suppliers or partners.
 In addition to providing a company with money, which is the only contribution of dumb money, smart money can help companies in any number of ways.
-As the founder of a San Francisco e-commerce company argues, "Smart money is always the only money you want.
+As the founder of a San Francisco e-commerce company argues, 'Smart money is always the only money you want.
 And what does that mean by smart money?
 It means that the person has a massive Rolodex.
-That's really what it means and they may not know squat about your business but if they can get doors opened for you at Netscape, Eudora, or Lotus or Microsoft, they are worth their weight in gold."
+That's really what it means and they may not know squat about your business but if they can get doors opened for you at Netscape, Eudora, or Lotus or Microsoft, they are worth their weight in gold'.

+5.2.1.
 Looking for smart and local capital